-Like many another, I am in San Miguel de Allende, the city of expatriates in Mexico.
+Like many another, I was in San Miguel de Allende, the city of expatriates in Mexico.
 What I have learned from life is that I am happiest in a good relationship.
 I am an open, intelligent person, tolerant of views and ways of life.
 I'm willing and able to sit down and discuss life as a whole with you – your desires and mine, what we each want, and see if there really is a fit.

 If you have a life on your own where you are, that's wonderful.
 But we are all seeking a partner – it's in our genes, and we may as well admit it.
 There really are people with whom we fit, more than we might imagine, and you may be the right one for me and vice-versa.
 One shouldn't give up and say that it will never happen.